hawkfish/textform/docs/transforms/splits/unnest.rst

     .. py:attribute:: input
         :type: str

-        The column to unnest.
+        The field to unnest.
         It will be dropped from the schema, so use :py:class:`Copy` to preserve it.

     .. py:attribute:: outputs
         :type: tuple(str)

-        The output columns to be extracted.
+        The output fields to be extracted.
 Only the listed fields will be extracted.
-        They cannot overwrite existing columns.
-Use :py:class:`Drop` to remove unwanted columns.
+        They cannot overwrite existing fields.
+Use :py:class:`Drop` to remove unwanted fields.

     .. py:attribute:: format
         :type: str

         The format of the input string.
 Supported unnesting formats are:

         * ``csv`` Comma-separated values.
-The *outputs* will be used to provide the column names.
+The *outputs* will be used to provide the field names.
         * ``json``, ``jsonl`` JavaScript Object Notation records (``{..}``).
 Only keys from *outputs* will be returned
         * ``md`` GitHub Markdown rows.
-The *outputs* will be used to provide the column names.
+The *outputs* will be used to provide the field names.
-        * ``text`` Treats the column as an array with one text value tagged with the first output name.
+        * ``text`` Treats the field as an array with one text value tagged with the first output name.

     .. py:attribute:: config
         :type: kwargs